MilesAlford/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+These numbers are rgb colour variables and inform the program to produce a particular colours based on the set parameters.
 **What does fill mean?
 What happens if you change it to stroke?**
+The fill variable infroms the program to fill the ellipses with the rgb colour 255, 0, 0.
+If changed to a
+storke variable then only the outline of function will change colour
 **What happens if you remove (or comment out) this line?
-What about if you
-include both fill and stroke on seperate lines?**
+What about if you include both fill and stroke on seperate lines?**
+If you include both fill and stroke variables then it allows the user to change the colour of both the outline and fill of the shape.
 Now look at this line:

 ```js